tyf-pavitra/tyf-pavitra/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on DevOps
 - 📫 How to reach me 8217513855
-- 😄 Pronouns: PAVS or PAVI
+- 😄 Call me: PAVS or PAVI

 <!---
 tyf-pavitra/tyf-pavitra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.